loopbackio/loopback.io/pages/en/lb3/HasMany-relations.md

 Once you define a "hasMany" relation, LoopBack adds a method with the relation name to the declaring model class's prototype automatically.
 For example: `Customer.prototype.orders(...)`.

+The relation can return a promise by calling the `find()` method on the relation property.

 <table>
   <tbody>
     <tr>